adv100500/FlashLoanCommodityTradeFinance/README.md

 The proof of concept with the corresponding smart contracts is available as well as the testing script (please see "contracts" folder for smart contracts and "test" folder for testing script).

+**Definitions**

+**Flash loan:** flash loan is a type of loan that is only available during the duration of the transaction.
+The funds are borrowed at the beginning of the transaction and must be repaid at the end.
+In case the funds are not repaid, the whole transaction is deemed null and void and reverted to its initial state.
+This is possible due to atomicity of blockchain transactions.

+**Atomicity:** an atomic transaction is an indivisible and irreducible series of database operations such that either all occurs, or nothing occurs.

+**Tokenized goods:** tokenized goods meaning tokenized document of title (ex.
+Bill of lading), represented by an ERC20 token in this case.

 ![Untitled-2023-01-04-0945](https://user-images.githubusercontent.com/121932525/210520986-97da695a-9ac1-43fe-9e37-4e8cab31365d.png)

 Here is the explanation of the scheme above: